MelaninedUnicorn/MyDataGrid/README.md

 - Light backend that serves up the data.
 - Allow sorting by clicking on columns.

+## Roadmap

+What I implemented

+- [x] the data grid component handles 100,000 of rows
+- [x] Light backend that serves the inventory (implemented with express and postgre)
+- [x] The data grid component accepts an array of objects and displays them in a sortable table.
+- [x] The data grid component can be used dynamically or statically.
+- [x] If no header prop is passed on,the object keys of the first entry are used as column headers.
+- [x] A row can be deleted (on the local state if no delete entry function is not passed as a prop)
+- [x] Columns adapt to the size of the content (the first column is fixed for better readability)

 ### Built With

 - [Typescript](https://www.typescriptlang.org/)